yalmip/yalmip.github.io/_posts/commands/2017-09-18-quaddecomp.md

 ### Examples

 Define a quadratic function and extract data generating the quadratic function, and check that the data is correct.
-Note that the order of the variables might be completely different compared to your natural ordering, hence the 4th output collects variables in the correct order.
+Note that the order of the variables might be completely different compared to your natural ordering, hence the 4th output collects variables in the used order.

 ````matlab
 x = sdpvar(3,1);